 6. Governing Laws

-The agreement should also specify which location’s laws are governing the execution of this transaction.
+The agreement should also specify which location’s laws govern the execution of this transaction.

 7. Legal Disputes

-If there is any dispute related to this agreement, the agreement should specify the court system that will be responsible for resolving these disputes.
+If there’s any dispute related to this agreement, the agreement should specify the court system that will be responsible for resolving these disputes.
 The agreement should also specify whether mediation or binding arbitration will play a role in resolving any of these disputes.

 Asset Purchase Agreement Sample